E class Melbourne tram: Further Orders

-In May 2015, the State Government announced it had ordered a further 20 E-class trams.
-These were built to an updated design with a focus on improved safety, and were designated E2-class.
+In May 2015, the State Government announced it had ordered a further 20 E Class trams.
+These were built to an updated design with a focus on improved safety.
 The design was updated in response to a fivefold increase in injuries relating to passengers mounting and alighting trams, a 50 per cent rise in falls onboard and an eight-year-high for serious injuries.

-The redesign implemented measures such as glare reduction to allow improved road visibility for drivers and extra handholds and grab rails for passengers.
-In May 2017 a further 10 were ordered, taking the number of E2-class trams ordered to 30 for $274 million, with late model E1-class trams also being retrofitted with the new safety features.
+The redesign implemented measures such as glare reduction and thinner A-pillars either side of the windscreen to allow improved road visibility for drivers, and extra handholds and grab rails for passengers throughout the tram.

+In May 2017 a further 10 were ordered, taking the number of trams ordered to 30 for $274 million.
+The passenger saloon safety modifications were also retrofitted to the first 50 trams in the fleet, as well as a new closed-circuit blind spot camera and screen to improve visibility on trams fitted with the original cab design.

-In May 2019, a further 10 were ordered, which together with a previous additional order of another 10 in September 2019, brought the total E2-class trams ordered to 50.
-In October 2019, E-class trams were tested on Route 58.
+In May 2019, a further 10 were ordered, which together with a previous additional order of another 10 in September 2019, brought the total fleet to 100.
+In October 2019, E class trams were tested on Route 58.

+Classification and numbering

+Initially the trams were designated as E Class in accordance with Melbourne's tram classification system, with individual vehicle numbers starting from 6001.
+However, the updated cab design introduced from tram 6051 was referred to in third-party promotional material as being an "E2 Class" tram which was assumed by enthusiasts to be a separate class, despite no official guidance or reclassification being issued.

+As the safety retrofit program occurred concurrent with delivery of trams in later orders, the fleet was eventually upgraded to a consistent level of mechanical, electrical, and passenger amenity, albeit with more than half of the fleet fitted with an 'E2' type cab at one or both ends (including some of the initial 50 trams after significant accidents).

+Officially the entire fleet of 100 vehicles are recognised as the E Class.
+The 'E1 Class' designator is not used, while the 'E2 Class' designator is only used in relation to the upgraded cab design.